Ezeco/2020-Tokyo-Olympics-Visualization-Dashboard/README.md

 - Microsoft PowerBI

 ## Data Cleaning

-- Data cleaning was performed using Jupyter Notebook and various Python libraries
+Data cleaning was performed using Power Query in Power BI.
+The process included:
-- Checked for null values and handled them appropriately.
+- Renaming columns for clarity and consistency
-- Normalized data types for consistency.
-- Used box plots to identify and confirm the absence of outliers.
-- Dropped non-numeric columns that could negatively affect the machine learning model.
+- Standardizing the datetime format
+- Dropping irrelevant or redundant columns
+- Replacing empty rows with appropriate values etc.

 ## Exploratory Data Analysis (EDA)